 - Open source data visualization tools to make it easier for us humans to detect patterns, trends and outliers in complex datasets.

-- Open source data management platforms to act as a centralized platform to acquire, validate, store, protect and process all of your data.
+- Open source behavioral data platforms to act as a centralized platform to acquire, validate, store, protect and process all of your data.

 Let’s look at a few instances of each that will help you open source your analytics.

 These are entire platforms that can supersede your packaged SaaS tools and give you end-to-end control and insight into your data.
 The overall pluses of these types of tools are control and customization.
 You have complete access to your data and can decide exactly how the data is analyzed.
 The downside is that they can be resource-intensive to set up and run.